-Key message: An outline must logically contain all important parts and stylistically make a good
+Key message: The outline of a text must contain all important parts in a logical order and should make a good visual impression.

 An outline is the division of a whole into several parts.
 The structure of a whole is the arrangement of its parts.
 With a good structure, the parts fit together to give a well-recognizable whole.

 A text structure is the "structuring of a text into subtexts ... how far a multiple subdivision on several hierarchically ordered levels is made, for large texts in chapters, paragraphs, sections, paragraphs" depends on the content structure and scope of the text. (https://web.archive.org/web/20081222153848/http://www-user.uni-bremen.de:80/~schoenke/tlgl/tlgl.html see text structuring,11.05.18)

 Scientists excel in their expertise and research areas.
 Researchers also need to read a large amount of scientific publications such as articles,

 essays, books.
 If the scientific articles are structured uniformly, the reading is easy and can save a lot of time.

 All scientific articles that present studies have the same structure: Introduction - Methods - Results and Dicussion (IMRAD):

 "The basic structure of a work is summarized under the abbreviation IMRAD.

 Introduction (which question was asked?)

 Results (What was found?)